PCB reverse engineering: X-ray computed tomography

-Flying Probe Test
+Flying probe test

-Oftentimes a Flying Probe test machine (FPT machine) can also be used to generate data from a circuit board.
+Often, a flying probe test machine (FPT machine) can also be used to generate data from a circuit board.
 Unlike destructive methods, with this process the PCB can generally be reused.
 But the only output from this process is a list of connections between surface pads on the board, also known as a netlist.

 The netlist is entirely dependent on the electrical connectivity of the PCB.
 If a PCB has become damaged or delaminated over the course of its life-cycle, it is possible that either via barrels or the copper traces have become broken, and if the damage occurs on the inner layers of the PCB, the FPT operator will have no way to know about the damage.
 The resulting netlist will reflect the breaks in the track, and should not be used to produce a schematic or additional boards.
 Additionally, a netlist is a fairly narrow data format that only provides insight into whether different component pins are connected or not.
 There is no information about the internal geometries of the copper circuits, which are crucial to proper functionality of radio emitting circuits, or circuits with differential signalling.
 It is impossible to create an identical PCB using this method.
 These drawbacks mean that this method is generally reserved for the creation of schematics or for troubleshooting and repair purposes.